Redistribution of income through government transfers

 Please consult our publications (see "further information" in the French and German pages) for more detailed analyses.

-In 2016, the median disposable equivalised income in the total population was CHF 4121 per month, i.e. half of the Swiss resident population have an income above, while the other half have an income below this amount.
-It has increased by 19% since 2000.
-After a significant increase from 2008 to 2013, disposable incomes stagnated in 2014 and 2015.
-The slight upward trend in 2016 will have to be confirmed by the results of subsequent years.
-The median primary equivalised income has increased by 22% since 2000 and is CHF 4805 in 2016.
-As the largely parallel course of both curves shows, the redistribution from primary to disposable equivalised income has remained relatively constant.
+In 2017, the median disposable equivalised income in the total population was CHF 4102 per month, i.e. half of the Swiss resident population have an income above, while the other half have an income below this amount.
+It has increased by 18% since 2000.
+After a notable increase from 2008 to 2013, disposable income has stagnated since then.
+The median primary equivalised income has increased by 22% since 2000 and is CHF 4819 in 2017.
+As the largely parallel course of both curves shows, the redistribution from primary to disposable equivalised income has remained constant.

 Quintile share ratio S80/S20